kristian-shaw/SyncHero/PRIVACY_POLICY.md

-By using the app LibraryHero you are consenting to our policies regarding the collection, use and disclosure of personal information set out in this privacy policy.
+By using the app SyncHero you are consenting to our policies regarding the collection, use and disclosure of personal information set out in this privacy policy.

 # Collection of Personal Information